data protection

 Website: https://www.dsb.gv. at/

-We only transfer or process data in countries outside the scope of the GDPR (third countries) if you consent to this processing or if there is another legal permission.
-This applies in particular if the processing is required by law or necessary to fulfill a contractual relationship and in any case only to the extent that this is generally permitted.
-In most cases, your consent is the most important reason why we have data processed in third countries.
-The processing of personal data in third countries such as the USA, where many software manufacturers offer services and have their server locations, can mean that personal data is processed and stored in unexpected ways.
+We only transfer or process data in countries outside the scope of the GDPR (third countries) if you consent to this processing or if there is other legal permission.
+This applies in particular if the processing is required by law or necessary to fulfill a contractual relationship, and in any case only to the extent that it is generally permitted.
+Your consent is in most cases the most important reason for us to process data in third countries.
+The processing of personal data in third countries such as the USA, where many software manufacturers offer services and have their servers located, may mean that personal data is processed and stored in unexpected ways.

-We expressly point out that, in the opinion of the European Court of Justice, an adequate level of protection for data transfer to the USA currently only exists if a US company that processes personal data of EU citizens in the USA is an active participant in the EU-US Data Privacy Framework.
-You can find more information at: https://commission.europa.eu/document/fa09cbad- dd7d-4684-ae60-be03fcb0fddf_en
+We expressly point out that, according to the European Court of Justice, an adequate level of protection for data transfers to the USA currently only exists if a US company that processes personal data of EU citizens in the USA is an active participant in the EU-US Data Privacy Framework.
+Further information can be found at: https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en

 Data processing by US services that are not active participants in the EU-US Data Privacy Framework may result in data not being processed and stored anonymously.
 Furthermore, US government authorities may have access to individual data.
-In addition, collected data may be linked to data from other services of the same provider, provided you have a corresponding user account.
-Where possible, we try to use server locations within the EU if this is offered.
+Furthermore, collected data may be linked to data from other services of the same provider, provided you have a corresponding user account.
+Where possible, we try to use server locations within the EU, if offered.

-We will provide you with more detailed information about data transfer to third countries, where applicable, at the appropriate points in this privacy policy.
+We will provide you with more detailed information about data transfers to third countries, where applicable, at the appropriate points in this privacy policy.

-We have implemented both technical and organizational measures to protect personal data.
+To protect personal data, we have implemented both technical and organizational measures.
 Where possible, we encrypt or pseudonymize personal data.
-In this way, we make it as difficult as possible for third parties to derive personal information from our data.
+This makes it as difficult as possible for third parties to derive personal information from our data.

 communication

-If you contact us and communicate by telephone, email or online form, personal data may be processed.
+If you contact us and communicate by phone, email or online form, personal data may be processed.

-The data will be processed to process and handle your question and the related business transaction.
+The data will be processed for the purpose of handling and processing your inquiry and the related business transaction.
 The data will be stored for as long as required by law.

 The above-mentioned processes affect everyone who contacts us via the communication channels we provide.